madfish-solutions/quipuswap-core-v2/test/test.md

 1. `invest_tez`:

    - ✅ should fail if not dex core is trying to invest tez;
-   - ✅ should invest tez for alice;
-   - ✅ should invest tez for carol - 1;
+   - ✅ should invest tez - 1;
-   - ✅ should invest tez for carol - 2.
+   - ✅ should invest tez - 2.

 2. `divest_tez`:

    - ✅ should fail if not dex core is trying to divest tez;
    - ✅ should fail if tez store have not enough TEZ on contract's balance;
-   - ✅ should fail if user have not enough TEZ on his contract's balance;
-   - ✅ should divest tez for alice;
-   - ✅ should divest tez for carol - 1;
+   - ✅ should divest tez - 1;
-   - ✅ should divest tez for carol - 2.
+   - ✅ should divest tez - 2.

 3. `withdraw_rewards`: